 Women Win is the global leader in girls’ empowerment through sport.
-We leverage the power of play to help girls build leadership and become better equipped to exercise their rights.
+We leverage the power of play to help girls build leadership skills and become better equipped to exercise their rights.
 Sport is only our tool.
-Our end game is helping girls thrive as they face the most pressing issues of adolescence, including accessing sexual and reproductive health and rights, addressing gender-based violence and achieving economic empowerment.
+Our endgame is helping girls thrive as they face the most pressing issues of adolescence, including accessing sexual and reproductive health and rights (SRHR), addressing gender based violence (GBV) and achieving economic empowerment (EE).

-Since 2007, we have impacted the lives of over 1.24 million adolescent girls in over 100 countries.
-This has been made possible by collaborations with a wide variety of grassroots women’s organisations, corporates, development organisations, sport bodies and government agencies.
-Our work is strategically positioned at the intersection of development, sport and women’s rights.
-We are positive, dynamic, playful, lean and forward looking.
+Since 2007, we have impacted the lives of 2,200,400 adolescent girls in over 100 countries.
+This is possible thanks to collaborations with a wide variety of grassroots women’s organisations, corporates, development organisations, sport bodies and government agencies.
+Women Win currently supports initiatives in Asia, Africa, Middle East, North and South America.

 Since 2007, we have:

 - Impacted the lives of over 2.2 million adolescent girls in over 100 countries, on five continents

 - Supported a diverse portfolio of over 50 programme partners

 - Established key strategic partnerships and alliances across sectors with actors who have a shared interest in girls’ rights and/or sport

 - Developed a series of open-source International Guidelines for addressing girls’ rights through sport, to cross-pollinate the experience of practitioners around the world